Purchasing Energy-Efficient Residential Dishwashers

 The Federal Energy Management Program (FEMP) provides acquisition guidance for residential dishwashers, a product category covered by ENERGY STAR efficiency requirements.
 Federal laws and requirements mandate that agencies purchase ENERGY STAR-qualified products or FEMP-designated products in all product categories covered by these programs and in any acquisition actions that are not specifically exempted by law.

 FEMP's acquisition guidance and associated ENERGY STAR efficiency requirements for residential dishwashers are technology neutral, meaning that one technology is not favored over another.
-However, ENERGY STAR's product specification requirements are limited to standard (30-inch wide) built-in and portable dishwashers designed and manufactured for residential use.
+However, ENERGY STAR's product specification requirements are limited to standard (30-inch wide) built-in and compact dishwashers designed and manufactured for residential use.

 All other dishwashing products are excluded, including but not limited to compact residential dishwashers, commercial dishwashers, flight-type dishwashers, and products covered by other ENERGY STAR program requirements.

-This acquisition guidance was updated in December 2021.
+This acquisition guidance was updated in October 2023.

 Find Product Efficiency Requirements